Big Ten Football Odds & Betting Tips: Buckeyes Still The Favorite

 Every conference has its cellar-dwellers, but the Big Ten has a sad cadre of bottom-feeders unmatched in college football.
 The league added Rutgers and Maryland in an attempt to woo big East Coast TV markets, and got a pair of awful programs in the deal.

-Once-proud Illinois has been a mess for the 2010s, and Indiana fights a constant battle for relevance.
+Once-proud Illinois has been a mess for the 2010s, and Purdue fights a constant battle for relevance.
+Even Nebraska has fallen hard, finishing below .500 in four consecutive seasons.
 That leads to a lot of point spreads in the high 20s and 30s each weekend, and not all of them realistic covers.

 3. The Middle Class Can Be Dangerous

-Michigan and Ohio State get all the headlines, perhaps eclipsing the fact that the league’s middle class is a dangerous group that can occasionally upset the Big Two and reach the Big Ten Championship.
+Ohio State gets all the headlines, perhaps eclipsing the fact that the league’s middle class is a dangerous group that can occasionally upset the elites and reach the Big Ten Championship.

-Iowa, Wisconsin, Michigan State and Penn State are all proud programs that even in mediocre seasons can challenge the Buckeyes or Wolverines when playing at home.
-Purdue and Northwestern can even surprise on occasion.
+Iowa, Wisconsin, Indiana and Penn State are all proud programs that even in mediocre seasons can challenge the Buckeyes or Wolverines when playing at home.
+And Northwestern has made the Big Ten title game in two of the last three years, going 7-2 in 2020.
 That equals a lot of home underdogs that are worth considering over the course of the season.

 RELATED: Get The Latest Details on Michigan Sports Betting & Mobile Betting